 One of Diavik’s main focuses was to bring the mine, located in the Northwest Territories in Canada, up to date with the latest modern equipment capable of being monitored from the surface.
 In addition to meeting this requirement, the Compressed Air Management System (CAMS) would provide significant cost savings by minimising compressor run times and isolating compressed air should the air become contaminated.

-After reviewing the advantages that the CAMS can offer, Diavik decided to purchase several installed units in their MineARC Refuge Chambers in 2016.
-Diavik is training its personnel on how CAMS works and how to operate CAMS during an emergency.
+After reviewing the CAMS’s advantages, Diavik decided to purchase several installed units in their MineARC Refuge Chambers in 2016.
+In addition, Diavik is training its personnel on how CAMS works and how to operate CAMS during an emergency.

 Better Compressed Air for Refuge Chambers

-The Compressed Air Management System (CAMS) is a breathable air system unique to the market, offering a range of features to reduce running costs and improve operational safety during an emergency.
+The Compressed Air Management System (CAMS) is a breathable air system unique to the market, offering various features to reduce running costs and improve operational safety during an emergency.